§ 01 Adjustment psychiatry

 Sleep disruption

-Anxiety and arousal
+Anxiety and alarm

 Major change deserves clear boundaries.